nic5694/Contact-Manager/README.md

 ![duplicate image](https://user-images.githubusercontent.com/57469766/208755212-bec703bb-3014-40e0-946a-08e3d750360c.png)

+All contacts are stored in an SQL database presented in the following diagram:

 Overall, the .NET WPF Contact Manager is a simpe and user-friendly tool for managing your contacts and keeping all their information organized and up-to-date.